pradysriv02/Socio-App/README.md

 MERN Stack

-# Project Name: MERN Social Media App with Real-time Chatting
+# Project Type: MERN Social Media App with Real-time Chatting

 ## Description:
-This repository contains a full-stack social media application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js) and real-time chatting functionality implemented using Socket.IO.
-The app allows users to register, create profiles, post updates, like and comment on posts, and engage in real-time chat conversations with other users.
+This project is a full-stack social media application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js) and real-time chatting functionality implemented using Socket.IO.
+The app allows users to register, create profiles, post updates, like posts, and engage in real-time chat conversations with other users.

 ## Features:

 1. User Authentication:
    - User registration and login functionality using email and password authentication.
    - Password hashing and salting for secure storage.
-   - User session management and authentication middleware for protected routes.
+   - JWT for user session management and authentication middleware for protected routes.
+   - Registration form data handling and validation using Formik and Yup.

 2. User Profiles:
-   - User profiles with customizable information such as profile picture, bio, and social media links.
+   - User profiles with customizable information such as profile picture, bio, occupation, location, firends,etc..
    - Ability to update and view user profiles.
+   - Dynamic friend list showing profiles about friends.

 3. Post Creation and Interaction:
    - Create, edit, and delete posts with rich text formatting options.
-   - Like and comment on posts.
+   - Like/unlike posts.
    - View posts from other users in a news feed format.

 4. Real-time Chatting:
    - Real-time chat functionality using Socket.IO.
-   - Users can create private chat rooms and engage in one-on-one or group conversations.
+   - Users can create private chat rooms and engage in one-on-one conversations.
-   - Chat notifications and unread message indicators.
+   - Real-time Online/Offline information about user.

 5. Deployment:
    - Configuration files for deploying the application on platforms like Heroku or AWS.